This is a simple soothing herbal cough remedy.

 Allow this mixture to cool and then put in a jar.

 Use 1 tbspn in warm water as and when required - sipping it is a very soothing remedy for your cough.
+I like to add some lemon juice to the mixture to make it slightly less sweet.

 You might find that this natural cough remedy will only be needed three times a day, but you can use it more often if you need to.